Martha Coakley: Early career

-Run for State Representative

-In 1997, a special election was held for Boston's 16th Suffolk district to replace James T. Brett, who was resigning.
-Five candidates, who all lived in the same Ward 16 neighborhood, including a "thoughtful, but unknown assistant DA named Martha Coakley," entered the race.
-Coakley lost the race to Marty Walsh, receiving 11.7 percent of the vote.

-District Attorney
+Middlesex County District Attorney

-In December 1997, Coakley resigned her position in order to campaign for District Attorney in Middlesex County.
+A Democrat, Coakley was first elected Middlesex County District Attorney in 1998.
+She served in that capacity from 1999 to 2007.

 In 2001, Coakley successfully lobbied Acting Governor Jane Swift to deny clemency to Gerald Amirault, a defendant in the Fells Acres day care sexual abuse trial, whom many regarded as a victim of day care sex abuse hysteria.
 Clemency for Amirault had been recommended unanimously by the Massachusetts Parole Board.
 Amirault's co-accused mother and sister had already been released from custody.
 Wall Street Journal editorial board member Dorothy Rabinowitz cites Coakley's pursuit of the case despite lack of corroborating evidence as an example of questionable judgment on Coakley's part.

 Coakley's actions as District Attorney in the sexual abuse case of a 23-month-old girl in 2005 have drawn sharp criticism.
 Coakley, who oversaw the grand jury for the case, did not immediately indict Keith Winfield, a Somerville police officer.
 On August 1, 2006, after a criminal complaint was threatened to be filed by Larry Frisoli, attorney for the victim's single mother and the Republican candidate running against Coakley for Attorney General, she indicted Winfield.
 She requested for him to be released without cash bail.
 The District Attorney succeeding Coakley subsequently secured a conviction.
 Winfield was given two life sentences for the crime.
 Coakley later defended her actions by saying she acted appropriately with the evidence that was available at the time.
 As of 2012, film producer Steve Audette was making a documentary about Winfield's prosecution, conviction, and continued assertion of innocence; Audette was denied access to recordings of the trial in March 2013.